SitoCH/rpi-kubernetes-cluster/README.md

 This project is a fork of a great repository made by [Roland Huß](https://github.com/rhuss):
 [Project31/ansible-kubernetes-openshift-pi3](https://github.com/Project31/ansible-kubernetes-openshift-pi3).

-Almost everything here (included large parts of this README) is copied from that repository, I changed just a couple of things in order to better handle my custom configurations.
+Almost everything here (included some parts of this README) is copied from that repository, I changed just a couple of things in order to better handle my custom configurations.

+### Features

+* From zero to a running cluster with a single Ansible playbook
+* WiFi networking with Flannel CNI
+* Cluster aware storage available out of the box using GlusterFS (replicated on every node)
+* Dashboard and Heapster deployed by default along with Traefik (a reverse proxy that exposes your containers to the outside world)
+* Manual deployments for the Docker registry, MySQL, whoami and Lavagna.

 ## Setup the hardware